CANTERBURY DISTRICT

 Tucked away on a picturesque cobbled street, The Parrot is not only the oldest pub in Canterbury but also one of the city's oldest buildings.
 It was constructed on Roman foundations in 1370, just inside the Roman City Wall.

-By 1871, the building lay empty and derelict until a city architect decided to transform the pubs into cottages for residents.
-At some point, the cottages were combined into a single building.
-They renamed it St. Radigund's Hall after the monks of St. Radigund's in Bradsole, near Dover, who owned properties here in the 13th century and had established the church.
+By 1871, the building lay empty and derelict.
+At that time, a city architect decided to transform the pubs into cottages for residents.
+Sometime after this, the cottages were combined into a single building.
+It was then renamed St. Radigund's Hall, after the monks of St. Radigund's in Bradsole near Dover.
+These monks owned property here in the 13th century and had established the church.

-Between approximately 1950 and 1960, it was known as the St. Radigund's Social Club and St. Andrew's Youth Club.
-In the 1960s, the building hosted the Department of Dress & Textiles, a part of Canterbury College.
-By 1970, it had transformed into Radigund's Restaurant, which eventually closed in the mid-1980s.
+Between 1950 and 1960, it was known as the St. Radigund's Social Club and St. Andrew's Youth Club.
+In the 1960s, it hosted the Department of Dress & Textiles, a part of Canterbury College.
+By 1970, it had transformed into Radigund's Restaurant.
+The restaurant eventually closed in the mid-1980s.

-Enterprise Inns later took ownership, but in 2016, Britain's oldest brewer, Shepherd Neame, acquired 13 alehouses in two deals worth £13.4 million, purchasing eight pubs, including The Parrot, from Enterprise Inns
+Enterprise Inns later took ownership.
+In 2016, Britain's oldest brewer, Shepherd Neame, acquired 13 alehouses in two deals worth £13.4 million.
+They purchased eight pubs, including The Parrot, from Enterprise Inns.

 **PARANORMAL ACTIVITY**

-After the conversion was completed, the new residents had their own unsettling experiences.
-They reported being woken by a grey-cloaked ghost who was heard descending the stairs shouting in Latin—possibly a monk involved in past meetings at the location.
+After the conversion was completed, the new residents had unsettling experiences of their own, echoing the earlier tales from the builders.
+The building, once a 13th-century priory, seemed to hold onto its mysterious past.
+They reported being woken by a grey-cloaked ghost descending the stairs, shouting in Latin, possibly a monk involved in past meetings at the location.

-A year later, the owner's sister and her husband spent their honeymoon night at the hotel.
+A year later, the stories continued when the owner's sister and her husband spent their honeymoon night at the hotel.
 The husband awoke after feeling a cold wind in the room.
-He checked all the windows, finding them securely closed.
+He checked all the windows and found them securely closed.
 Then, he saw what he described as a shadowy figure dressed in a grey robe, reminiscent of a monk with his head covered by a cowl.
-The monk reportedly entered through a closed window, which was once a doorway, passing directly by the bed where his wife lay, wide awake and frightened, before moving toward what is now the kitchen area.
+The monk reportedly entered through a closed window that had once been a doorway, passing directly by the bed where his wife lay, wide awake and frightened, before moving toward what is now the kitchen area.

-Some witnesses believe they have seen a female spirit in the void above the kitchen, referred to as the "Blue Lady," possibly the same nun seen in earlier accounts.
+Some witnesses believe they have seen a female spirit in the void above the kitchen, referred to as the "Blue Lady," possibly the same nun seen in earlier accounts, suggesting that the mysteries haunting the priory persist.

 Sun Street Canterbury CT1